island-troll-tribes/island-troll-tribes/README.md

 ## Releasing

-The release process for the map is automated via `scripts/release.py`.
-Because Wurst does not support a CLI, this must be executed in separate steps:
+The release process for the map is automated via `scripts/release.py`, e.g. `./scripts/release.py --username [username] --patch`.

-1. Run the update script `./release.py --update`, which will construct the changelog package and modify the configuration to reflect the new version.
-2. Build the map within VS Code using the `wurst: Build your map via wurst.build (into /_build)` command.
-3. Release the map using `./release.py --release`, which will create a GitHub release for this repository.

 Please see `./release.py -h` for a description of additional arguments that are required.